Lin-Brain-Lab/The-stability-of-the-Siemens-3T-Prisma/README.md

 # Stability test results on Siemens Prisma 3T
-Here, I will publish the weekly stability test results performed on Prisma scanner
+Here, the weekly stability test results performed on the Siemens 3T Prisma scanner will published.